Art & Design

 Art, design and creativity are integral to the delivery and ethos of our LEAP curriculum.
 Children are introduced to a wide range of artists, techniques and rich experiences, which enable them to develop their knowledge and skills progressively throughout their time with LEAP.

-Our art curriculum introduces children to the artists of the past, who have had a profound impact on current arts and artistic ways of thinking.
+Our art curriculum introduces children to the artists of the past and present, who have had a profound impact on current arts and artistic ways of thinking.
 These artists are from a variety of art movements and allow the children to explore new vocabulary, styles of working and a knowledge of art history.
 Our creative lessons mean that children develop their observation, line-work and artistic skills from an early age in painting, drawing, mixed-media and printmaking.
 This is developed as they go through the school, leaving us in Year 6 as confident, knowledgeable and well-rounded artists.

 We are fortunate to live in a thriving international art capital and at LEAP we take full advantage of this!
 We have links to outside institutions and galleries include: The National Gallery: Take One Picture, The Estorick Collection, The Barbican, The Guildhall Art Gallery, The Cell Gallery, Artburst, The Tate, Hackney Music Festival etc.